ionic-team/ionic-framework/core/src/components/title/readme.md

 );
 ```

 In the example above, notice there are two `IonHeader` elements.
 The first `IonHeader` represents the "collapsed" state of your collapsible header, and the second `IonHeader` represents the "expanded" state of your collapsible header.
-Notice that the second `IonHeader` must have `collapse="sticky"` and must exist within `IonContent`.
+Notice that the second `IonHeader` must have `collapse="condense"` and must exist within `IonContent`.
 Additionally, in order to get the large title styling, `IonTitle` must have `size="large"`.

 ```tsx
 import React from 'react';